microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 # Putting Everything Together

-By combining `SourceParser`s, `SourceDataCooker`s, and `CompositeDataCooker`s, a plugin can create arbitrarily complex and extensible data processing pipelines.
+By combining `SourceParser`s, `SourceDataCooker`s, and `CompositeDataCooker`s, a plugin can create arbitrarily complex and extensible data-processing pipelines.
 For example, here is a pipeline a plugin may create to modularize and promote the extensibility of three tables:

 <img src=".attachments/complex_pipeline.svg" width="100%">